revolunet/revolunet.github.io/source/_posts/2013-09-30-extending-topcoat-css-framework.markdown

 ## Adding a custom theme

 You can easily tweak the builtin themes by modifying the variables inside the `topcoat-theme` folder then run `grunt` to rebuild the final CSS.
-But its much better to add your own theme and left the others untouched.
+But its much better to add your own theme and leave the others untouched.

 Let's add a simple green theme :